aorti017/ucr-cs100/tutorials/markdown.md

 ===
 This is a quick reference guide for various Markdown syntax that I found useful through out cs100.
 Please enjoy!

+Creating a Markdown Document
+---
+* To create a Markdown document you would create it the same way you would any other file but the file extension would be ```.md```

+Example usage:

+    touch README.md

 Headings
 ---
 * Prefix ```#``` to what you want your heading to be, the more ```#``` prefixed the smaller the heading will be